pickmultivalue/full-stack-with-pick-tutorial/README.md

 # Full Stack with PICK Tutorial
 In this *Full Stack with PICK Tutorial* we show you how to span the stack with multiple technologies.
-Including docker, jBASE, REST and Vue.js.
+Including Docker, jBASE, REST and Vue.js.

 ## License
 [MIT](https://opensource.org/licenses/MIT)